BMW i3 has what I think a great battery pack.

 In the other side, we have Nissan Leaf 24 kWh battery.
 For me it’s the electric car with the worst battery.
 Nissan engineers really made a mess when they planned it.

-- AESC cells that use LMO chemistry known for having a low lifespan and it’s very sensible to high temperatures.
+- AESC cells that use LMO chemistry known for having a low lifespan.

 - Cells disposition is what it shouldn’t be.
 Having cells on top of each other is not a good idea, the top cells will get hot and degrade faster.
 This is even worse since the battery doesn’t have a TMS.